GarimaSingh0109/E-Commerce-Sales-Dashboard/README.md

 | Power BI  | Data Visualization & Dashboard |
 | DAX Formulas        | Data Modeling & Metrics         |

-> *You can customize this section based on the tools you used*

 ---

 ## 📸 Dashboard Preview